 Starting with a Chrome extension that every SEO professional should try out, the top spot in my Google SEO tools for 2023 list goes to Glimpse.
 Once you've installed the extension, all you need to do is enable it to see an overlay of data, including search volume, a topic map, and more.
 Make sure to install Glimpse today and put your fee credits to good use.
 You'll have access to 10 credit per month for free, with paid options for more frequent use and other SEO tools included.

-Built and maintained by a small by mighty team, Keyword Insights is the new Google SEO tool on the block for keyword research lovers.
+Built and maintained by a small but mighty team, Keyword Insights is the new Google SEO tool on the block for keyword research lovers.
 A recent and significant release from the Keyword Insights team was the creation of the SERP Similarity tool, allowing users to do a live lookup of search results to see how similar they are for those keywords.
 Impressively, this tool has free and unlimited usage, so make sure to put your credits to good use.
+Keyword Insights placed 2nd this year.

 Ahrefs are an SEO tool in the space that have been on fire over the past year with new feature releases.
 One of my favourite new tool releases from Ahrefs is Calendar View, which allows you to visualise keyword position changes in a calendar.
 This tool is very useful for investigating ranking changes – scroll through by month and select days in bright red or green.
 Calendar View is a paid tool within Ahrefs, and you may need to upgrade to access it, but you'll get access to more tools too.